interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     └── metadata.json (file)
     ```

-    For example for the [augmenter INTERLINKER folder](https://github.com/interlink-project/backend-catalogue/tree/master/catalogue/seed/interlinkers/software/augmenter) can be taken as a reference.
+    For example for the [augmenter INTERLINKER folder](https://github.com/interlink-project/backend-catalogue/tree/master/catalogue/seed/interlinkers/software/augmenter) can be taken as a reference of a internal software INTERLINKER.

 3. The catalogue allow to any interlinker to have several snapshots which display the interlinker functionality.
 All images must be included in the **snapshots folder**.
 For example, the interlinker augmenter has the follow snapshots:()
    * annotate.png